The main sources of real estate law in Poland include:

 Prior to the commencement of any construction works, in most cases, the investor should obtain a building permit.

-After the completion of all of the building works, but before the building can be used, an occupancy permit must first be obtained or a notification must be submitted, as applicable.
+After the completion of the building works, but before the building can be used, an occupancy permit must be obtained or a notification must be submitted, as applicable.
 The relevant public authority executes an inspection of the building verifying its compliance with the construction design and compulsory law requirements.
-Moreover, the public inspection departments that are entitled to submit objections should also be informed about the planned use of the building.
 It is illegal to use a building without first having obtained a mandatory occupancy permit or submitting a notification, as applicable.
 The use of a building contrary to a manner that is forbidden in the occupancy permit is also illegal.

 In the case of minor construction works, the Building Law stipulates a shorter and simpler procedure consisting of notifying the local authority about the commencement and completion of the construction works.